jochenalt/Pentapod-Design/docs/Kinematics.md

 &nbsp;&nbsp;&nbsp;&nbsp;<img width=85% src="../images/image051.png"/>

-For each leg we have an own transformation matrix which is a rotation in the *xy*-pane around the  *z*-axis:
+For each leg we have an own transformation matrix which is a rotation θ in the *xy*-pane around the  *z*-axis:

 &nbsp;&nbsp;&nbsp;&nbsp;<img width=30% src="../images/image052.png"/>